 Being part of a social circle and being respected by our peers are just as important as before.
 Making an impression is the key to valuable relationships that are worth more than anything else if you want to make it to the top.

-We assume we have to convey certain personality traits that seem to be favourable, but trying hard to be someone we are not only makes things complicated and stressful.
+We assume we have to convey certain personality traits that seem to be favorable, but trying hard to be someone we do not only make things complicated and stressful.
 I have to admit I was guilty, too, but it made me feel miserable and exhausted.

 Over the years, I’ve learned that the best is just to be myself.
 Whether in business or social environments, it doesn’t pay to show a version of yourself you don’t feel comfortable with.

 Without a doubt, first encounters do matter.
 However, we should not force ourselves to make an impression.
-I believe when we are genuine we do not have to worry about anything.
+I believe when we are genuine we do not have to worry about anything, and here’s why.

 Getting Caught in the Impostor Trap